WasiqB/coteafs-appium/README.md

 * Provides pre-defined errors which wraps the Appium exceptions in a meaningful way.
 * Provides inbuilt assertions to verify the device elements.
 * Supports any Testing frameworks like TestNG, JUnit or Cucumber.

-## Getting Started
-* The [wiki][] of coteafs-appium includes all the information you need to get started including setup, usage, advantages, sample test.
-* To know what changes are Released, check out the [change log][] for complete list of changes.
-* Want to know when our next feature or fix release is going to happen?
-Watch out our planned [milestones][].

 ## What to do when you need help?
 * Directly chat with me on my [site][] and I'll revert to you as soon as possible.